BNBContract/BNBContract/BNBContract_EN.md

 Two-star: Directly recommend at least 3 one-stars and at least 10 teams; enjoy 100% of the first-generation income and 40% of the second-generation income;

-Samsung: Directly recommend 3 two-stars, enjoy 100% of the income of the first generation, 40% of the income of the second generation, and 20% of the income of the third generation;
+Three-star: Directly recommend 3 two-stars, enjoy 100% of the income of the first generation, 40% of the income of the second generation, and 20% of the income of the third generation;

 Four-star: Directly recommend 4 two-stars, enjoy 100% of the income of the first generation, 40% of the income of the second generation, 20% of the income of the third generation, and 2% of the income of the fourth generation;